School-Semester-Summaries/MAAI-S1/README.md

 # Feedback
+I don't think we really had individual feedback up to this point that I was also able to implement and prove.
+I got plenty feedback on m&t exercise 1a which i implemented on m&t exercise 1b but i cannot prove that i did that since the results aren't up yet.
+Same for the research paper.
+I got plenty of usefull feedback which I implemented but there is no way for me to prove this, other than you reading my paper checkpoint but that might be alot to read (It is pretty interesting tho!
+But still a lot is going to be implemented in the research paper as wel).
+Mainly in the group project we were able to implement feedback and prove we did implement it with the Eindrapport and the group repo.
 | Datum (dd/mm/yyyy) | Van wie | Ontvangen feedback | Hoe ik het heb gebruikt | Conclusie en inzicht | Bewijs (repo, doc, code) |
 |--------------------|---------|--------------------|-------------------------|----------------------|--------------------------|
 | 15/09/2025 | Lamia Elloumi | Format of the repo is fine.
 The "S" in "STARRT - Intake" is present, but also add "T", "A" and "R". | Updated my online repo by adding the "T", "A" and "R" to "STARRT - Intake"  | - | This README.md |